Rates of Convergence for Chains of Expansive Markov Operators: Background theory and proofs of the main results.

+To begin, we develop assumption \eqref{t:msr convergence a} of Theorem \ref{t:msr convergence}.
 The next definition uses the update function $\Phi$ defined in Assumption \ref{ass:1}(b) and is an extension of \cite[Definition 2.8]{HerLukStu22a}. \begin{definition}[pointwise almost ($\alpha$-firmly) nonexpansive in expectation] Let $(G,d)$ be a CAT($0$) metric space, let $\mymap{T_i}{G}{G}$ for $i\in I$, and let $\mymap{\Phi}{G\times I}{G}$ be given by $\Phi(x,i) = T_{i}x$.
 Let $\psi$ be defined by \eqref{eq:delta} and let $\xi$ be an $I$-valued random variable. \begin{enumerate}[(i)] \item The mapping $\Phi$ is said to be \emph{pointwise almost nonexpansive in expectation at $x_0\in G$} on $G$, abbreviated {\em pointwise ane in expectation}, whenever

 When the above inequality holds for all $x_0\in G$ then $\Phi$ is said to be {\em almost nonexpansive -- ane -- in expectation on $G$}.
 As before, the violation is a value of $\epsilon$ for which \eqref{eq:panee} holds.
 When the violation is $0$, the qualifier ``almost'' is dropped. \item The mapping $\Phi$ is said to be {\em pointwise almost $\alpha$-firmly nonexpansive in expectation at $x_0\in G$} on $G$, abbreviated {\em pointwise a$\alpha$-fne in expectation}, whenever